anza-xyz/solana-pay/SPEC.md

 The `<label>` value must be a UTF-8 string that describes the source of the transaction request.
 For example, this might be the name of a brand, store, application, or person making the request.

-The `<icon>` value must be an absolute HTTP or HTTPS URL of an icon image, which must be an SVG, PNG, WEBP, GIF, or JPEG image.
+The `<icon>` value must be an absolute HTTP or HTTPS URL of an icon image.
+The file must be an SVG, PNG, or WebP image, or the wallet must reject it as **malformed**.

 The wallet should not cache the response except as instructed by [HTTP caching](https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching#controlling_caching) response headers.